WyattCast44/laravel-safe-username/README.md

 This is a small package to help you easily validate usernames against a list of commonly banned usernames, for example: `json`, `admin`, `security`, etc. You can also add your own custom allowed and disallowed usernames.

+You can see the full list of disallowed usernames in the config file, or the [source repo](https://github.com/dsignr/disallowed-usernames) from which the list came from.

 ## Installation